 Resources are underpinned by mātauranga Māori and produced in te reo Māori and English.
 A sample of resources were pre-tested by workshop participants attending the Sexual and Reproductive Health and Rights Conference 2016.
 Resources are relevant for teachers of sexuality education in Māori and English-medium schools, and sexual and reproductive health promoters working with Māori communities.

 We provide advisory services upon request to organisations to help build healthy public policy.

-We provide advisory services to outside organisations to help build healthy public policy.We provide advisory services to organisations, networks and communities.
-Examples include assisting organisations to reorient services, advocating for Māori-responsive public health policy, and working with the media to inform Māori communities.
+Organisations can include networks and communities, and examples of the types of advisory services include assisting organisations to reorient services, advocating for Māori-responsive public health policy, and working with the media to inform Māori communities.